“I’ll be back…”

 Bio mechanical tattoos are quite possibly the most elaborate form of tattoos.
 It is art just for the sake of being art.
 For this reason many people don’t understand bio mechanical tattoos or simply don’t like it.

-To put it simply Bio mechanical tattoos are repetition and texture.
-Repetition in the sense that its characterised by different shapes that repeat themselves on the body.
+In very simple terms, bio-mechanical tattoos are full of repetition and texture.
+The repetition we refer to is characterised by different shapes that repeat themselves on the body.

-Texture is a big part of bio mechanical tattoo and even though bio-mech is not supposed to look realistic, there are many tricks used in a bio mechanical tattoo to make these extraordinary designs appear to fit the body in a realistic manner.
+Texture is a crucial part of bio-mechanical tattooing and even though bio-mechanical tattoos are not supposed to look realistic, there are many tricks used in bio-mechanical tattoos to make these extraordinary designs appear in a realistic manner on the body.

 Bio-mechanical tattooing has always been a prominent form of tattooing, especially in the 1980s.
-However, this style of tattoo experienced a huge renaissance in the early 90’s when it was reinvented by the famous tattoo artist Guy Aitchison in the early 90’s.
-Atchinson used new tattoo techniques and utilised new mediums such as sculptures and 3-d imaging to create ground breaking bio mechanical tattoos.
+However, this style of tattoo experienced a huge renaissance in the early 90’s when it was reinvented by the famous tattoo artist Guy Aitchison.
+Aitchison used new tattoo techniques and utilised new mediums such as sculptures and 3-d imaging, to create ground-breaking bio-mechanical tattoos.

 The subject matter is strongly influenced by the artwork of H.R Giger, who is well known for his concept designs for the movie “Alien”.
 Bio-mechanical tattoos are mostly done in two different styles that are slightly different in appearance; mechanical and organic.

-The mechanical style looks similar to the 80’s Terminator ripped skin: half cyborg and half man.
-In this style of bio-mech tattoos, different parts from machines are often used as parts of the human body and the aim is to create a cyborg looking effect on the skin.
+The mechanical style of tattooing looks similar to the 80’s Terminator ripped skin; half-cyborg and half-man.
+In this style of bio-mechanical tattoos, different parts of machines are often substituted with parts of the human body and the aim is to create a cyborg-looking effect on the skin.

-The organic of bio-mech uses repeating shapes and resembles life forms that you might encounter on a coral reef under the sea or a microorganism found in outer space.
+Organic bio-mechanical tattooing uses repeated shapes and resembles life-forms that you might encounter on a coral reef under the sea or a micro-organism found in outer space.

-This form of bio mechanical tattoos relies heavily on the use of textures and different light sources.
-The aim of this type of tattoo is to create a tattoo that flows naturally with the human body but looks out of this world in its appearance.
+This form of bio-mechanical tattoos relies heavily on the use of textures and different light sources.
+The aim of this type of tattoo is to create a tattoo that flows naturally with the human body but looks other-worldly in its appearance.